It’s a chilly, wet, wintry day in Park City.

 But maybe it was better that way.

 We’d already had some awesome adventures on our trip.
-Ahead of us still lay the true magic of the Pacific Coast Highway’s stunning vistas, my favorite lunch in Carmel, a date with seahorses and jellyfish in Monterey, sunny vistas at Half Moon Bay, toting Betty across the Bay Bridge, amazing fun with friends on the waves in San Francisco’s bay, and an insanely cool concert evening that ended by clinking glasses with band members.
+Ahead of us still lay the true magic of the Pacific Coast Highway’s stunning vistas, my favorite lunch in Carmel, a date with seahorses and jellyfish in Monterey, sunny vistas at Half Moon Bay, toting Betty across the Bay Bridge, amazing fun with friends on the waves in San Francisco’s bay, and an insanely cool concert evening that ended by clinking glasses with band members in the private below-stage bar.
 Every phase of our trip had been unforgettable; each campground was its own experience with a unique story and memory lodged forever in our brains.
 Maybe part of what made the glamorous tent under the redwoods so enchanting was because we were only there for one extraordinary night.
 Maybe the circumstances that led to us discovering the shady nook of Fernwood Campground made it that much more pleasurable when we did.
 Maybe the element of surprise made it seem better than it was.
 What if we went there again and didn’t feel the same?

 I can tell you this: I’m up for the adventure.